JSjulio/JSjulio/README.md

 ![game-off-gif](https://github.com/JSjulio/JSjulio/assets/116856413/13522243-2b31-40c7-a1f5-0b5967ba8ce0)

-Hello World
+Hello World!

-I'm Julio - a full stack software developer on a mission to enter the tech industry!
-Ever since I was young, I have been fascinated with technology.
-I found myself fixing broken gaming hardware and questioning what exactly powered awesome tech advancements such as the Motorola Razor (dated myself here 🙂), Gamecube, and even high tech automotive vehicles.
-Fast forward to today, I've earned a Bachelors of Science from from Howard University and completed a Full Stack Bootcamp @ FullStack Academy where I learned modern Web Development lanugaes, frameworks, and tools such as: React, Express, Node.js, PostgreSQL and various others lited below.
+I'm Isaias Julio - a coder on a mission to enter the tech industry as a Quality Assurance Engineer (or QA tester).
+Ever since I was young, I've been fascinated with magic of technology.
+I remember growing up, I'd repair my own gaming consoles and phone screens.
+Repairing these technologies inspired my curiousity for tech becuase I'd wonder how chunks of metal/plastic were able to create my awesome user experiences.
+Fast forward to today, I've learned the magic - Software Development.
+I graduated from a Full Stack Academy where I learned modern Web Development technologies such as React, Express, Node.js, PostgreSQL, and various others technologies listed below.

-Now I'm eager to enter the industry as a QA Software Tester and further develop my understanding of how technologies are used to solve complex real-world problems.
+Now, I am eager to continue to develop my understanding of how technologies are used to solve real-world problems.

-I hope that through sharing this journey I can provide a wealth of knowledge and guidance to anyone with similar life/career goals!
+I hope that in sharing this journey I can provide a wealth of knowledge to anyone with similar life and career goals.

 <i>"In the world of software, the best way to predict the future is to invent it."</i> - Alan Kay
 <hr>